 The grand-daddy of all exploitable services is Microsoft's World Wide Web service.
 It is the most often attacked web-server platform on the Internet today.
 As a result, it has had the most bugs found, and the most flaws exploited.
-This server is not installed by default, but should not exist on your average workstation.
+This server is installed by default on servers.
 If it is not going to be properly maintained by personnel with an education in IIS security, it should be disabled or removed.